 Over Generalizations

-When kids over generalize, they draw faulty conclusions about things based off of only one example or event.
+When kids overgeneralize, they draw faulty conclusions about things based on only one example or event.

 They’ll take one bad experience and apply it to all scenarios.

-Let’s say the boys bad grade was on a math test.
-If he was over generalizing, he’d be automatically concluding that he’ll fail all future math tests, too.
+Let’s say the boy’s bad grade was on a math test.
+If he was overgeneralizing, he’d automatically conclude that he’ll fail all future math tests, too.

 This could be despite the fact that he’s passed all of his other tests.
-He’s making the conclusion off of this event only.
+He’s drawing conclusions based on this event only.

 This type of thinking causes anxiety.
 If your child thinks something bad will happen in a certain situation because something bad happened once before, they will start building anxiety around that situation.